 Shibakami, M.; Tsubouchi, G.; Sohma, M.; Hayashi, M. One-pot synthesis of thermoplastic mixed paramylon esters using trifluoroacetic anhydride.
 Carbohydr.
 Polym.
 2015, 119, 1-7.

+Causes severe skin burns and eye damage.
 Harmful if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.
+May cause respiratory irritation.